Energy Catalyst round 11

 Award

-The aim of this competition is to accelerate the innovations needed to create new or improved clean energy access in sub-Saharan Africa, South Asia or Indo-Pacific regions.
-Creating a just and inclusive energy transition by integrating gender equality, disability, and social inclusion to ensure we are extending the benefits of clean energy to all to meet the sustainable development goals (SDGs) 7 and 13.
+The aim of this competition is to accelerate the innovations needed to create new or improved clean energy access in sub-Saharan Africa, South Asia, the Indo-Pacific region and Latin America.
+This is to create a just and inclusive energy transition and extend the benefits of clean energy for all to meet Sustainable Development Goals (SDGs) 7 and 13.

-• improving energy access in Official Development Assistance (ODA) eligible countries in sub-Saharan Africa, South Asia and Indo-Pacific regions
+• create or improve energy access for eligible countries in sub-Saharan Africa, South Asia, the Indo Pacific regions and Latin America

-• having a technology or business model which is affordable, reliable and low carbon
+• have a technology or business model which is affordable, reliable and low carbon

-• There are two types of leads in the energy catalyst programme, a UK administrative lead, who will complete the application and a technology lead.
+• There are two types of leads in the Energy Catalyst programme, an administrative lead, who will complete the application, and a technology lead.

 The technology lead: